JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Return value

 If successful, the return value is the new TSF mode bias value.
 If unsuccessful, the return value is the old TSF mode bias value.
-Call **GetCTFModeBias** property to check if the value has changed.
+Call the **GetCTFModeBias** function to check if the value has changed.

 #### Remarks